JustEnotik/NRFDolphin/README.md

+This device have Jammer (Illegaly), Scanner, Analyzer, BLE Spoofer and Sour Apple functions

 👀 Project based on nRF-BOX by CiferTech

-💩 P. S. Project have shit-code
+💩 P. S. Project have shit-code and code by ChatGPT

 📚 Libraries:
 Adafruit_NeoPixel, RF24, U8g2